|

 print sentence$

-its allocated size and its real size.
 For example, if a string holds the

 words "The rain in Spain" and later needs to hold the shorter string of

-"Enjoy life", Sheerpower can copy the characters from the new shorter string
+"Enjoy life", sheerpower can copy the characters from the new shorter string

 into where the longer string was, repurposing its already allocated buffer.

-Sheerpower manages all memory use for you.
+sheerpower manages all memory use for you.
 You never have to worry about

-internally managing a series of
+It accomplishes this using a series of

-memory pools that it creates as the
+memory pools that

 In addition, each string is given a globally unique string ID (SID).
 When a

 string is copied, its SID is copied to the target as well.
-Later, Sheerpower
+Later, sheerpower

 avoids unnecessary string copies by first checking if the SIDs of the source